 What should I expect during my visit?

+I will call you or send an email invitation via your cell phone or computer to join a virtual interview.
+Once you click on the link, we will be able to share information confidentially.
 We will start by discussing your history and current concerns and then work on a variety of tasks designed to measure cognitive abilities.
-You will be asked questions, complete paper and pencil measures and do other tasks that are similar to games or puzzles.
+You may be asked questions, complete paper and pencil measures, and do other tasks that are similar to games or puzzles.
 Many of these tasks are easy to complete while others are more complex.
 Most people cannot perform them perfectly and there is no passing or failing.

 Should I include someone in my evaluation?

-You are encouraged to include a friend, family member, colleague or another individual who is familiar with your day to day functioning.
-They will participate in our interview that takes about 30-90 minutes but you will be unaccompanied during the testing session.
+You are encouraged to include a friend, family member, colleague, or another individual who is familiar with your day-to-day functioning.
+They will participate in our interview but you will be unaccompanied during the testing session.